nickeubank/python-for-social-scientists/source/index.rst

 This site is designed to offer an introduction to Python specifically tailored for social scientists -- users with little or no serious programming experience who just want to get things done, and who have experience with programs like R and Stata but are anxious for something better.

-The tutorial starts with directions for getting Python up and running on your computer.
-Then pick the introduction that best fits your background -- there is :doc:`a page for R users </python_for_r>`, :doc:`a page for Stata users <python_for_stata>`, and :doc:`a page for people who are just getting started <python_for_newbies>`.
+If you've just landed here, your path depends on your background.
+If you're an R users, start with the :doc:`Note to R users page </python_for_r>`.
+If you're a Stata user, start with the :doc:`Note to Stata users page <python_for_stata>`.
+And if you've never worked with either, head on over to :doc:`Setup <1_setup>` to get started!

-The tutorial then works through a few of the libraries you'll use most: ``pandas`` for working with tabular data (analogous to `data.frames` in R, or everything you ever did in Stata); ``statsmodels`` for econometrics, and ``seaborn`` for graphing.
+The site begins with 4 numbered tutorials I recommend you visit in sequence -- a site for setting up Python on your computer using the Anaconda distribution, an intro to Python for those not familiar with the language, an introduction to the `pandas` library for working with tabular data (analogous to `data.frames` in R, or everything you ever did in Stata), and a guide to installing libraries to expand Python.

-In addition, there are also pages for more unusual topics, like :doc:`network analysis using igraph </igraph>` and :doc:`geo-spatial analysis using geopandas </gis>`.
+This is followed by a series of "topic" pages, which you should feel free to jump through as appropriate for your purposes: :doc:`statsmodels for econometrics </t_statsmodels>`, :doc:`seaborn </t_seaborn>` for graphing, :doc:`network analysis using igraph </t_igraph>`, :doc:`geo-spatial analysis</t_gis>`, :doc:`ways to accelerate Python </t_super_fast>`, :doc:`big data tools </t_big_data>`.

 Ready to get started?
-Head on over to :doc:`Setup </setup>`!
+Head on over to :doc:`Setup </1_setup>`!

+Question or comments? `Please send them my way! <mailto:nickeubank+pss@gmail.com>`_ Feedback of all sorts is greatly appreciated.

 Contents: